Mailing List Guidelines and Procedures

 Committee mailing lists, although publicly archived, require OASIS membership to subscribe.
 Each Committee home page contains a link for joining.
-See Instructions for Joining an OASIS Technical Committee for details.
+See Participation Instructions for details.

 It is the responsibility of each person to exercise informed caution when posting to OASIS mailing lists.
-Users should be aware that their messages will be publicly available in perpetuity through the OASIS mailing list archives.
+Users should be aware that their messages will be publicly available in perpetuity through publicly accessible mailing list archives and related archiving projects.